datanelson518/DSI-Project-1/README.md

 Recommendation: Target the states with the lower ACT exam scores with the argument that this exam is probably not the optimal exam for their students.

-Reasoning: From looking at the data the states with lower ACT exam scores actually had better SAT scores and weren't far off from the maximum SAT score from all of the states.Standardized Testing Participation Exploration

 Reasoning: From looking at the data the states with lower ACT exam scores actually had better SAT scores and weren't far off from the maximum SAT score from all of the states.